shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-custom-creative-template.md

 ---
-title : Monetize Invest - Create a Custom Creative Template description : You can create a new custom creative template from scratch at any time.
+title : Microsoft Invest - Create a Custom Creative Template description : You can create a new custom creative template from scratch at any time.
 ---

-# Create a Custom Creative Template in Monetize Invest
+# Create a Custom Creative Template in Microsoft Invest

 You can create a new custom creative template from scratch at any time.